tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 ![whoamiResp](/assets/{{ imgDir }}/whoamiResp.png)

-we can execute the command `powershell "[Environment]::Is64BitOperatingSystem"` to check if we are dealing with a 32-bit or 64-bit operating system.
+We can execute the command `powershell "[Environment]::Is64BitOperatingSystem"` to check if we are dealing with a 32-bit or 64-bit operating system.
 Upon doing this, we get the output `True`, meaning that the target operating system is 64-bit.
-As such, we will use the 64-bit version of netcat to ensure that our reverse shell process is a 64-bit process.
+As such, we will create our reverse shell payload using the 64-bit version of netcat to ensure that our reverse shell process is a 64-bit process.

 ![64bit](/assets/{{ imgDir }}/64bit.png)